chauhanshilpa/chauhanshilpa/README.md

 ### 👩‍💻 About Me

 - 🔭 I'm focused on building **clean**, **responsive**, and **engaging** user interfaces
 - 🧠 I love exploring design systems and frontend architecture
-- 🌱 Currently learning **React Native**
 - 🎯 Always excited to learn, collaborate, and solve real-world UI problems
 - ✨ Passion drives my code.
 UI brings it to life.